 Members of REAL include teachers, staff, students, and family members across the district who are invited to meet at a member’s home for an hour and a half twice a month.
 Participation is flexible; some members haven’t been to a meeting, while others are regular attendees.

 - Collecting stories from folks in the district, including REAL members, about experiences of race and racism in the Northampton public schools.
-Sharing our experiences helps us better understand one another and the landscape.
-It informs us about the work that is needed to create a school district that is anti-racist in practice and has genuine acceptance, respect, and love for all people as a recognizable part of its identity.
-We believe we can get there.
+Sharing our experiences helps us understand each other and the landscape.
+It clues us into the work that is needed to create a school district that is anti-racist in practice and has genuine acceptance, respect, and love for all people as a recognizable part of its identity.